openSoundID/documentation/README.md

-# documentation of openSoundID project.
+# Documentation of openSoundID project.